 How we are tackling LF and intestinal worms

 We are an active partner in one of the world’s biggest and boldest public health initiatives, led by the WHO, to rid the world of LF.
-As part of our commitment we have donated nearly three billion treatments of our anti-parasitic treatment albendazole, alongside grants and other support for the global initiative.
+As part of our commitment we have donated over four billion treatments of our anti-parasitic treatment albendazole, alongside grants and other support for the global initiative.